Geometric energy transport and refrigeration with driven quantum dots: Conclusion

 \section{Conclusion}

 We have analyzed geometric energy transport through strongly interacting, weakly-coupled quantum dots due to the slow driving of a pair of system parameters.
-Based on a transport calculation relying on a master equation combined with a fermionic duality relation, we have provided compact and intuitively accessible analytical results for the pumped energy.
+Based on a master equation analysis combined with a fermionic duality relation, we have provided compact and intuitive analytical results linking the pumped energy to the well-known steady-state thermoelectric properties of the dot.

-We have explicitly worked out that energy pumping---in contrast to charge pumping---is the result of two different decay modes of the dot being excited due to the time-dependent driving: the charge mode and the parity mode, where the latter is uniquely detectable due to many-body effects.
-Even though the energy current is more directly susceptible to these many-body effects via the Coulomb energy, slow, adiabatic energy pumping is typically still governed by the charge mode, even for strong local interaction.
-The parity mode, however, does become important in presence of an additional, considerably large bias voltage, and yields the same contribution regardless of whether the onsite interaction on the dot is attractive or repulsive.
+We have explicitly worked out that energy pumping---in contrast to charge pumping---is the result of two different decay modes of the dot being excited due to the time-dependent driving: the charge mode, typically contributing via a "tight-coupling" term proportional to the charge current via the well-known stationary Seebeck coefficient, and the parity mode, uniquely due to the onsite Coulomb interaction.
+Even though the energy current is more directly susceptible to the Coulomb energy, slow, adiabatic energy pumping is typically still governed by the charge mode, even for strong local interaction.
+The parity mode, however, does become important if the external bias exceeds the Coulomb energy, and then ---as a result of fermionic duality--- yields a contribution symmetric in the interaction sign, i.e., with respect to repulsive and attractive interaction.

 Using the obtained analytical results, we have identified the symmetries of the pumped energy with respect to the different (time-averaged) system parameters, and we have analyzed in detail all possible pumping schemes and pumping mechanisms.
 In particular, we have found a number of pumping mechanisms unique to either attractive or repulsive interaction, and pumping mechanisms that are not possible for charge pumping, but only for energy pumping.
 The latter emerge whenever only one or even none of the quantum dot energy levels are in resonance with the contact chemical potentials.